Luganodes/nebctl/README.md

 - [x] Remote node management
 - [x] Implement generation of distributable configurations
 - [ ] Update configurations of all existing nodes upon new lighthouse addition
-- [ ] Interface to edit nebulactl settings
+- [ ] Interface to edit nebctl settings

 See [open issues](#) for a full list of proposed features (and known issues).